We are Calm & Bright. We believe in empowering parents to enable their family with solid sleep.

 Hi I’m Lucy, senior sleep supporter and paediatric nurse from Devon.
 Gem and I work at the same hospital in Devon.
 We have even worked on the same team together.
 I’m an IVF mummy of 3 – two of them twins.
 Guilty pleasures include online shopping (I love it, my bank account and husband not so much.)
 I find great pleasure in all things cake-related.

 When Eve & Gem found me, they said they were looking for someone with the same philosophy and passion as them.
 I feel so thankful that they saw in me what they were looking for.
 The work we do is so rewarding.
 It feels a genuine privilege to be part of people’s lives as I support them on their individual journey to solid sleep.
 I can’t imagine a time where I won’t feel grateful this job and being part of this incredible team of women who I get to call my friends.

-- OCN Accredited Sleep Training – Level 5.
-This is the highest and most comprehensive training available in the UK with a focus on a strong and healthy parent-child attachment
+- Level 5 OCN Accredited Sleep Training.
+Highly comprehensive training available in the UK with a focus on a strong and healthy parent-child attachment

 - Dip HE Children’s Nursing (NICU Queen Charlottes, Doncaster Women’s, Jessops)